oscar0812/OpenBridgeFX/README.md

+Here’s the updated README with the new instructions included:

 # OpenBridgeFX

 OpenBridgeFX is a JavaFX application that allows users to interact with a conversational AI system.
 Users can load past conversations, send prompts with dynamic parameters, and view chat-style responses.